Trionic T5.5: Charging pressure regulation

 Charging pressure regulation utilises a two coiled three way solenoid valve pneumatically connected with hoses to the turbo charger’s waste gate, the turbo chargers outlet and the compressor’s inlet.
 The solenoid valve is electrically supplied from +54 via fuse 13 and is controlled by the ECU via its pin 26 and pin 2.
 The control voltage is pulse width modulated (PWM) at 90 Hz below 2500 RPM and 70 Hz above 2500 RPM.
 The rationale for this change is to avoid resonance phenomena in the pneumatic hoses.
-By grounding pin2 longer than pin 26 the charging pressure is decreased and vice verse, when pin 26 is grounded longer than pin 2 the charging pressure is increased.
+By grounding pin2 longer than pin 26 the charging pressure is decreased and vice versa, when pin 26 is grounded longer than pin 2 the charging pressure is increased.
 To be able to regulate the charging pressure the ECU must at first calculate a requested pressure, a pressure value that the system must strive for.
 This is done by taking a pre programmed value (matrix of values established in respect of RPM and throttle opening).
 At WOT the pressure values for each RPM are selected to make sure that the engine gets the requested torque.

 When one or both of the following criteria are met, a limitation of the charging pressure is set.